 The Tambopata National Reserve has a preserved area of 247,690 Amazon hectares in southeast Peru.
-With tropical weather around 17-39 Celsius degrees and an altitude of 218 m.a.s.l. approx. It has more than 1200 plants types and around 2360 animals species.
-Most of them are endemic.
-Definitely, a trip to the Tambopata National Reserve would be much more than a pleasant and impressive vacation.
-We are talking about a magical and extraordinary journey.
+With tropical weather around 17-39 Celsius degrees and an altitude of 218 m.a.s.l. approx. It has more than 1200 plant types and around 2360 animal species, most of which are endemic.
+For all these characteristics, a trip to this paradise would be much more than a pleasant and impressive vacation.
 And for this, together with the Machu Travel Peru team, we have prepared this article.
 We would love to be your accomplice in this unparalleled adventure.
 Learn about everything you can experience in this remote corner of the world.

 Everything you need to know about the Tambopata National Reserve

 - Tambopata National Reserve

 - Who lives in Tambopata?

 - What to visit in Tambopata National Reserve